kc1vmz/aprsnetreporter/README.md

  --end "time in YYYY-MM-DDTHH:MM format" - End time for Net

-## Features
+## Examples

-You can gather APRS messages sent to a callsign that have a specific prefix over a specific time period from web sites making APRS information available, such as https://aprs.fi.
+$ java -jar aprsnetreporter-1.0.2-SNAPSHOT-jar-with-dependencies.jar --operatorCallsign YOURCALLSIGN --callsign RECEIVINGCALLSIGN --dataSource APRSFISCRAPE --messagePrefix "YOURPREFIX" --netParticipantFileName scraped_messages.txt --netParticipantReportName report.pdf --netParticipantMapFileName locations.txt --netParticipantMapReportName locations.pdf --password YOURAPRS.FI_KEY --taskId "Task Id for Report" --taskname "Task name for Report" --start dateYYYY-MM-DDTHH:MM --end dateYYYY-MM-DDTHH:MM --operatorName "Your name for report" --generateReportFiles yes --generateDataFiles no

+This will read "scraped_messages.txt" to build a standard 309 form with participants in "report.pdf" and create a file containing locations of participants in "locations.txt" and "locations.pdf".
-You can create a CSV file containing the participants and their messages, as well as participants and their location.
+You need to replace YOURCALLSIGN, RECEIVINGCALLSIGN and YOURAPRS.FI_KEY, as well as the task and operator information.

-You can create a PDF file containing the similar information in a prettier format.

-You can gather APRS messages sent to a callsign other than the operator creating the reports.
-Useful when using ANSRVR as a destination for messages.